amsify42/jquery.amsify.form/README.md

 5. **singleSpace**
 6. **noSpace**

-There is one more important option is there with name **mask**, it will mask the input based on patter we apply.
+There is one more important option with name **mask**, it will mask the input based on patter we apply.
 Lets say we can mask the input in date format

 ```html
   <input type="text" name="dob" amsify-tranform="mask:99/99/9999"/>